infopoison/gouai/gouai.md

 ---

-**Phase 1: Goal & Descriptor Elucidation (GDE)**
+**Phase 1: Goal & Initial Descriptor Elucidation (GIDE)**

-* **Objective:** To iteratively refine an initial, possibly ambiguous, high-level user goal into a "Workable Stated Output Descriptor (WSOD)" by exploring its facets, implications, and explicitly identifying associated uncertainties and its alignment with the user's overarching meta-goals.
+* **Objective:** To iteratively refine an initial, possibly ambiguous, high-level user goal into an **Initial Workable Stated Output Descriptor (Initial WSOD)**.
+This Initial WSOD will identify the *scope* and *known unknowns* of the desired output, defining what needs to be understood or acquired in Phase 2.
+This phase is about clarifying the problem space sufficiently to identify all key information requirements, even if the information itself isn't yet known.

 * **Stage 1.1: Articulation of Initial High-Level Goal(s) (HLG) & Meta-Context**
     * User articulates their HLG(s) (e.g., "minimize individual and human suffering," "maximize specific project success," "understand complex topic X").